Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: First Coupling via Diophantine Approximation

 \section{First Coupling via Diophantine Approximation}

-As we have seen in Corollary \ref{corollary:BirDav:MeasureF}, the integral over $\calF$ is relatively large.
-Now we shall split the region $\calF$ into parts, where the quantities $y_j$ and $S_j$ have a specified order of magnitude in terms of the following Diophantine approximation: By Dirichlet's approximation theorem there exist for any $\alpha \in \calJ$ and for each $j=1,\ldots,d$ a coprime integral pair $(x_j,y_j) \in \Z \times \N$ such that
+As shown in Corollary \ref{corollary:BirDav:MeasureF}, the integral over $\calF$ is relatively large.
+Now we shall split $\calF$ further into parts, where the quantity $S_j$ has a specified order of magnitude in terms of the following Diophantine approximation: By Dirichlet's approximation theorem, applied to any $\alpha \in \calF$ and $j \in \{1,\ldots,d\}$, there exist coprime integer pairs $(x_j,y_j)$ such that

 where the approximation error is bounded by

 For convenience, we introduce the following notations as well: We shall denote by $\Z^2 _{\text{prim}}$ the set of coprime integral pairs $(x,y)$ with $y >0$ and for any $\alpha \in \R$ we define